PiotrBerebecki/weather-app-node/README.md

 # Fetch weather for New York
 node app.js -a 'New York'

-# Fetch weather a particular address
+# Fetch weather for a particular address
 node app.js -a '76 Buckingham Palace Road, London, SW1W 9TQ'
 ```